nginxinc/NGINX-Demos/etcd-demo/README.md

 1. Play by creating/removing/starting/stopping multiple containers.
 Creating a new container with SERVICE_TAG "production" or starting a stopped container will add that container to the NGINX upstream group automatically.
 Removing or stopping a container removes it from the upstream group.

 1. The way this works is everytime there is a change in etcd, script.sh gets invoked (through etcd_exec_watch.sh) which checks some of the environment variables set by etcd and adds the server specified by ETCD_WATCH_VALUE to the NGINX upstream block if ETCD_WATCH_ACTION is 'set' and removes it if ETCD_WATCH_ACTION is 'delete'.
-The removal happens by traversing through all NGINX Plus upstreams and removing the ones not present in Etcd.
+The removal happens by traversing through all NGINX Plus upstreams and removing the ones not present in etcd.

 All the changes should be automatically reflected in the NGINX config and show up on the NGINX Plus Dashboard.